 Financial data that should be included in the plan include income and cash flow statements and balance sheets.
 Some lenders might ask for the inclusion of accounts receivable statements, accounts payable statements, and documentation of other debt obligations of the company.

 Regardless of how long a company has been in existence, this section must include projections of future financial picture of the company.
 These projections must be supported by data the company has compiled through its research and analysis of the industry, competitors, markets, and products.

 Assumptions that a company makes about future market trends or other factors that could influence the financial projections it has made should be explained.
 People outside of a company want to see that financial projections contained in a business plan are supported by accurate data or by an analysis based on assumptions having an historical basis for them.

-The information supporting projections, strategies and assumptions made in a business plan will be found within the body of each section of it.
+The information supporting projections, strategies, and assumptions made in a business plan will be found within the body of each section of it.
 An appendix usually contains financial information to which company owners and managers might want to limit access.
-For example, a company that prepares a plan in specifically to obtain lender financing could use the appendix to submit tax returns, credit histories and confidential date such as customer information only to those lenders requesting it.
-It can also be used for supporting reports, photographs and other information that takes up more than a couple of pages.
+For example, a company that prepares a plan specifically to obtain lender financing could use the appendix to submit tax returns, credit histories, and confidential data such as customer information only to those lenders requesting it.
+It can also be used for supporting reports, photographs, and other information that takes up more than a couple of pages.